Mobility for learners and staff in adult education

 Adult education providers and other organisations active in adult education can apply for funding in two ways:

-- Short-term projects for mobility of learners and staff – these projects provide applicants with an opportunity to organise various mobility activities over a period of six to eighteen months.
+• Short-term projects for mobility of learners and staff – these projects provide applicants with an opportunity to organise various mobility activities over a period of six to eighteen months.
 Short-term projects are the best choice for organisations applying to Erasmus+ for the first time, or for those that wish to organise only a limited number of activities.

-- Accredited projects for mobility of learners and staff – these projects are open only to organisations holding an Erasmus accreditation in the field of adult education.
+• Accredited projects for mobility of learners and staff – these projects are open only to organisations holding an Erasmus accreditation in the field of adult education.
 This special funding strand allows accredited organisations to regularly receive funding for mobility activities that contribute to the gradual implementation of their Erasmus Plan.
 Erasmus accreditations are open to all organisations that seek to organise mobility activities on a regular basis.
 Previous experience in the Programme is not required to apply.
 To find out more about this opportunity, please read the chapter of this guide on Erasmus accreditation in the fields of adult education, vocational education and training, and school education.

 In addition, organisations can join the Programme without submitting an application by:

-- Joining an existing Erasmus mobility consortium led by an accredited consortium coordinator in their country that is accepting new members in their consortium.
+• Joining an existing Erasmus mobility consortium led by an accredited consortium coordinator in their country that is accepting new members in their consortium.

-- Hosting participants from another country: any organisation can become a host for participants coming from a partner organisation abroad.
+• Hosting participants from another country: any organisation can become a host for participants coming from a partner organisation abroad.
 Becoming a hosting organisation is a valuable experience and a good way to create partnerships and learn more about the Programme before applying yourself.

 Setting up a project

 The applicant organisation is the key actor in a Key Action 1 project.
 The applicant drafts and submits the application, signs the grant agreement, implements the mobility activities, and reports to their National Agency.
-The application process for both short-term projects and the Erasmus accreditation focuses on the needs and plans of the applicant organisation.
+The application process for both short-term projects and Erasmus accreditations focuses on the needs and plans of the applicant organisation.

 Mobility activities in a mobility project can be outgoing and incoming.
 Most types of available activities are outgoing mobility activities.
 This means that the applicant organisation will act as a sending organisation: it will select participants and send them to a hosting organisation abroad.
 In addition, there are special types of activities that allow applicant organisations to invite experts, teachers and educators in training to their organisation.
 The purpose of incoming activities is not to create two-way exchanges, but rather to bring in persons who can help develop and internationalise the applicant organisation.
-To make the process of finding partners easier, Erasmus+ supports tools for finding partners abroad: EPALE.

 Implementation of all activities supported under this Action must follow the Erasmus quality standards.
-The Erasmus quality standards cover concrete implementation practices for project tasks such as selection and preparation of participants, definition, evaluation and recognition of learning outcomes, sharing of project results, etc. To read the full text of the Erasmus quality standards, please visit the following link at the Europa website: https://erasmus-plus.ec.europa.eu/document/erasmus-quality-standards-mobility-projects-vet-adults-schools
+The Erasmus quality standards cover concrete implementation practices for project tasks such as selection and preparation of participants, definition, evaluation and recognition of learning outcomes, sharing of project results, etc. To read the full text of the Erasmus quality standards, please visit the following link at the Europa website: https://erasmus-plus.ec.europa.eu/document/erasmus-quality-standards-mobility-projects-vet-adults-schools.

 Horizontal dimensions